-Child-raising Seminar by Prof. Katsumi Ms. Saori Yuki and Ms. Sachiko Yasuda Tokuda, professor in the Faculty of holding a nursery rhyme concert Medicine, University of Tsukuba
+Child-raising Seminar by Prof. Katsumi Ms. Saori Yuki and Ms. Sachiko Yasuda

 TOPVALU Rice Project

 The TOPVALU Rice Project was conducted at four schools in four prefectures with the hope for the children to learn about the nature we are blessed with and the importance of food through the cultivation of rice.
 This is an ongoing effort undertaken with local agricultural cooperatives and educational committees to teach children about food and sustenance by letting them experience the production process, from planting through harvest, and, ultimately, the sale of rice at a retail store with activities tailored to each region of each prefecture.